joao-neves95/Exercises_Challenges_Courses/learning-notes/devops/kubernetes.md

         - In a managed environment:
             - The cloud provider manages the machine creation/destruction.
         - In a non-managed environment:
-            - The machines for each node in a Kubernetes cluster must already exist, so the control plane (master) can know which nodes it can use.
+            - The machines for each node in a Kubernetes cluster must already exist and be configured, so that the control plane (master) can know which nodes it can use.
             - They then need to be configured to communicate with the control plane, so they can join the cluster.
         - Each Node hosts a **<u>Pod</u>**.
             - Each pod can host one or multiple Containers, with shared storage and network resources.